MythicAgents/Apollo/documentation-payload/apollo/commands/inline_assembly.md

 Execute a .NET Framework assembly in-process with the specified arguments.
 This assembly must first be cached in the agent using the `register_assembly` command before being executed.

+{{% notice warning %}}
+This command does not patch Environment.Exit, and as a result, should the assembly call this function, the agent itself will exit.
+{{% /notice %}}

 ### Arguments

 ![exeasm](../images/inline_assembly.png)